WouterOffringa/WouterOffringa/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Master Student Aerospace Engineering following the Sustainable Air Transport track.
+I am a Master Student Aerospace Engineering following the Sustainable Air Transport track at the TU Delft.
 Next to my studies I am a avid runner and home cook.